aertslab/SCENICprotocol/README.md

     nextflow run aertslab/SCENICprotocol \
         -profile docker \
-        --loom_input expr_mat.loom \
+        --loom_input expr_mat_tiny.loom \
         --loom_output pyscenic_integrated-output.loom \
-        --TFs allTFs_hg38.txt \
+        --TFs test_TFs_tiny.txt \
         --motifs motifs.tbl \
         --db *feather \
         --thr_min_genes 1

-By default, this pipeline uses the container tag specified by the `--pyscenic_tag` parameter.
+By default, this pipeline uses the container specified by the `--pyscenic_container` parameter.
-This is currently set to `0.9.16`, which uses a container with both pySCENIC and Scanpy `1.4.4.post1` installed.
+This is currently set to `aertslab/pyscenic:0.9.19`, which uses a container with both pySCENIC and Scanpy `1.4.4.post1` installed.
 A custom container can be used (e.g. one built on a local machine) by passing the name of this container to the `--pyscenic_container` parameter.

 ##### Expected output